 The most obvious way to do this is to wipe down your chain after each ride and re-lube it, especially if you rode in the rain or through mud.

-Antoher option, especially if you live in a rainy climate or near the ocean where rust thrives, is to choose a bike with a belt drive rather than a chain.
-Priority bikes and the Spot Acme are two great options for bikes with belt drives.
+Another option, especially if you live in a rainy climate or near the ocean where rust thrives, is to choose a bike like the VVolt Alpha with a belt drive rather than a chain.
 With a belt drive, you never have to worry about rust or maintaining a chain.

 More How-To Articles